Ricano/leonardo_exports/README.md

 - reach the **final boss** and, eventually, defeat it.

-The keyboard configuration for PC is available at [PC Controls](https://github.com/Ricano/leonardo_exports/new/main?filename=README.md#%EF%B8%8F-teclas-para-pc).
+The keyboard configuration for PC is available further down, at **PC Controls**.
 On <i>Android</i>®, the controls appear on screen.